25% off tuition Civic and Community Alliance Scholarship

 - Law enforcement: crime prevention, control or reduction of crime, or the enforcement of criminal law

 - Public interest law services: legal services provided by an organization that is funded in whole or in part by a U.S. federal, state, local, or tribal government

 - Public service for individuals with disabilities and the elderly

 - Small business administration affiliations

-The application deadline for this program is January 4.
+The application deadline is April 8.
 Applications received after this date will not be considered.

 What counts as a qualifying employer?

 Qualifying employers include any state, local or tribal government agency and many nonprofit organizations.
 A government contractor is not considered a government employer.

 - Eligible nonprofit organizations include an organization that is tax-exempt under section 501(c) of the Internal Revenue Code.

 Current state, local or tribal government agency employees including many nonprofit organizations are eligible for this scholarship once they are admitted to Strayer University.
 To be eligible, students must show that they are considered to be an employee of a qualifying employer.